MikeBarberry-Flatiron/quote-generator/README.md

 `cd server` and `bundle install` <br>
 `rails db:create`, `rails db:migrate`, and `rails db:seed`<br>
 `rails s -p 3000` <br>
-`cd client` & open index.html with server such as LiveServer http-server or similar.
+`cd client` & open index.html with server such as LiveServer http-server or similar (for live server it is necessary to initiate the server after opening a terminal window with the client directory at the root).